 Sure enough over a matter of minutes, brown water had bled into an ever-expanding area of the sea.

 “Ugly.
 Very nasty,” is all I could reply, mesmerized by the graphic illustration of what karmic *pollution* might look like in our energy field.

-The following day, I went looking for the storm water pipes near the outcrop and, sure enough, though the rain had long stopped, tannin-colored water was still meandering through runnels it had cut into the sand on its way to the sea.
-By then, though, the ocean had processed it all and was back to its normal colors- varied hues of blue and green.
+The following day, I went looking for the stormwater pipes near the outcrop and, sure enough, though the rain had long stopped, tannin-coloured water was still meandering through runnels it had cut into the sand on its way to the sea.
+By then, though, the ocean had processed it all and was back to its normal colours- varied hues of blue and green.

 Like the ocean, our ego-persona appears to be managing well on the surface.
 It absorbs.
 It hides.
 It deals – up to a certain point.
 But our ego-personas have great limitations.
 They only rely on past memories.
 The past is static and memory is fallible.

 Should you now feel ready for a charming, cute and quaint DVD through which to pit your understanding of soul vs ego, spiking vs being in the moment and separation vs non-separation, I encourage you to view Ratatouille, directed by Brad Bird, Jan Pinkava.